 Holy Saturday remains for Catholics more like a day of waiting, waiting for the great celebration that will take place the following day on Easter.

-In Medellín, I have seen a few bars and clubs open on this Saturday but the city is pretty dead.
-I also have experienced Bogotá to be pretty dead on this day.
+In Medellín, normally the city is pretty dead.
+Also, I have experienced Bogotá to be pretty dead on this day.
+But in 2020, cities will be even more dead than normal due to the quarantine.

 Sunday, April 12 – Easter Sunday or Resurrection Sunday (Domingo de Resurrección)